SC-Develop/SCD-Shoutcast/README.md

 # SCD Shoutcast (QT C++ Class)
-Simple File Streaming Class for Icecast Server (QT C++ libshout wrapper)
+Simple File Streaming Class for Icecast Server (QT C++ linux libshout wrapper)

 # Description
 This is a simple libshout wrapper class.
 By Embedding this class into your own application you can easly stream audio files, ogg, mp3 and webm, to a streaming media server Icecast.